developernew12/fullStackTaskAssigner/README.md

 MAIN FEATURES:

-1.A task assigner where admins can assign tasks to users.
+1.A task assigner where admins can assign tasks to users(Multiple Users can be Assigned).
 2.Deadlines can be set for each task.
 3.Users can update task status to In Progress or Done.
 4.If a deadline passes, the task is automatically marked as Not Done using node-cron.